stegrahamGIT/UHWork/Talis/Scripts/README.md

 Step 3: run the script.
 The script requires two arguments:

-arguement one - the name/path of the config file populated in step 2.
+argument one - the name/path of the config file populated in step 2.

-arguement two - either 'test' or 'update'.
+argument two - either 'test' or 'update'.
 Test does everything apart from actually update the record.
 (Might be useful for testing? - the log file contains lots of info)

 To run the script in test mode with a config file called UHConfigFile.txt: